 Only north of Talara does the water stay warm year-round.
 Watch for dangerous currents and note that beaches near major coastal cities are often polluted.

 Scuba diving in Peru is limited.
 The water is cold except from mid-December to March.
 During these months the water is at its cloudiest, due to runoff from mountain rivers.
-Dive shops in Lima offer PADI certification classes, rent scuba equipment and run trips to sea-lion colonies along the coast.
+Dive shops in Lima offer Professional Association of Diving Instructors (PADI) certification classes, rent scuba equipment and run trips to sea-lion colonies along the coast.
 Máncora is also a hub for scuba diving.

 Horse rentals can be arranged in many tourist destinations, but the rental stock is not always treated well, so check your horse carefully before you saddle up.
 For a real splurge, take a ride on a graceful Peruvian paso horse.
 Descendants of horses with royal Spanish and Moorish lineage, like those ridden by the conquistadors, are reputed to have the world’s smoothest gait.
 Stables around Peru advertise rides for half a day or longer, especially in the Sacred Valley at Urubamba.